Togarmah & the Koreas

 … the house of Togarmah from the recesses of the north…

 This translation effectively eliminates Japan, for the connotation of this word is a bend, a crook or even a hook.
-In the King James version it says ‘of the north quarters’.
-North in Hebrew, tsaphon from the root H6845 tsaphan, signifies ‘hidden, stored up, dark, gloomy’ and ‘unknown.’
-Quarters in Hebrew, from H3411: yrekah meaning side or sides [used 21 times in KJB], coasts [3], parts [2], border [1], quarters [1].
-It also means ‘flank, extreme parts,’ ‘the rear or recess’ and ‘recesses.’
+In the King James version it says ‘of the north quarters.’

 The Peninsula jutting out from the Asian continent with the Democratic People’s Republic of Korea in the north and the Republic of Korea in the South, is the clear answer to where Togarmah is located today.
-This was not obvious until looking at this verse very closely.
-I had initially considered that Meshech and Tubal were North and South Korea respectively and Japan was Togarmah.
-Though, only Korea could equate to being tucked away and hidden in a crook or recess.

-Korea was split in two in 1945 and unlike North and South Vietnam doe not look like uniting anytime soon.
-The use of House of Togarmah in Ezekiel 38:6, may hint at just one of the Koreas being part of the military alliance with Magog and the rest of Gomer – or, it might be revealing the eventual unification of Korea.
+The use of House of Togarmah in Ezekiel 38:6, does not hint at just one of the Koreas being part of the far distant military alliance with Magog and the remainder of Gomer (refer article: Four Kings & One Queen) – but rather reveals the eventual unification of both North Korea and South Korea.

 Abarim Publications:

 ‘The name Togarmah most likely originated in a language other than Hebrew, and therefore does not occur as a word in the Hebrew language.
 But, transliterated as is, at the heart of the name Togarmah sits the common Hebrew noun (gerem), bone, which figuratively is used to mean self or strength.
-It comes from the verb (garam), meaning to lay aside or save… The verb [garam] means to leave over, to save for later… to break bones [or breaking bones].’
+It comes from the verb (garam), meaning to lay aside or save… The verb [garam] means to leave over, to save for laterto break bones [or breaking bones].’

 ‘The study said that Vietnamese people were the only population in the study’s phylogenetic analysis that did not reflect a sizable genetic difference between East Asian and Southeast Asian populations.
 Jung Jongsun et al. (2010) said that genetic structure analysis found significant admixture in “Vietnamese (or Cambodian) with unknown Southern original settlers.”
 The study said that it used Cambodians and Vietnamese to represent “Southern people,”… The study also said that Vietnamese people are located between Chinese and Cambodian people in the study’s genome map.’